mutt0-ds/mutt0-ds.github.io/_posts/2022-11-04-turbulent-journey-power-bi-source-control.md

 ### 2. Variables

 The variable group contains the access token that can be accessed like `$env:PBI_USER_NAME`.
-The tricky detail I had to learn is that if you flag a variable in your variable group as "Secret", [you have to esplicitedly declare it in the YAML code](https://stackoverflow.com/a/69891660), like you will see in the next steps.
-Otherwise there is no warning, the value will simply be null.
+A little, innocent detail I had to remember is that if you flag a variable in your variable group as "Secret", [you have to explicitly declare it in the YAML code](https://stackoverflow.com/a/69891660).
+Otherwise, there is no warning, the value will simply be null.
+Stupid, but tricky if you don't know that, as I know firsthand...

 ```yaml
 variables: